Lochzin/Sprite-Render-Tool-Wiki/docs/en/index.md

     - `Project Folder`, `Object Folder`, `Animation Folder`, `Camera Folder`
     - Builds a folder hierarchy based on these levels.
   - `Output Path` (from the Blender scene render settings): base folder where everything will be created.
+  - **📂 Open Output Folder** button: opens the output folder in your system's file explorer.

 - **🐛 Debug**
   - `Light Rotation Debug`: prints debug information about pivot rotation to the console.